Designing for Upsales

 Looking for color swatches?
 We've gathered all of them on the brand page

-Passive vs disabled
+Passive & disabled

 This section is mainly based on our list rows and how we visualise their different states.